- Campus Recreation

 alumni.temple.edu

 Over 371,000 proud Temple University graduates are making their mark across the globe, and as a current student, those Owls are excited to connect and engage with you.
 Explore the Temple University Alumni Association—your gateway to endless opportunities and resources during your studies and beyond graduation.
-Here's what it means for you as a student and future alumni:
+Here's what it means for you as a student and future alum:

 - Are you a member of a student organization who wants to host an event or program with a Temple alumni component and focus?
 Temple-sponsored student organizations are eligible to apply for up to $250 in grant funding through the Alumni Relations Student Organization Grant Program.